jhey/phenotypes/README.md

 ### Testing

-Unit tests for a componet should go in a component's directory.
+Unit tests for a component should go in a component's directory.
 In the example above, tests for a generic button component would be `components/button/button.spec.js`.
 Tests are run with [Mocha](https://mochajs.org/) using the [Chai](http://chaijs.com/) assertion library and Airbnb's [Enzyme](https://github.com/airbnb/enzyme) as a React testing utility.
 Because Enzyme's `mount` API requires a DOM, test commands first load a document into the global scope using [JSDOM](https://github.com/tmpvar/jsdom).

 To run all the tests:
 ```